mmcxii/mikro-orm-nx-workspace-example/README.md

 3. Create database schema via `mikro-orm schema:create --run`.
 This will also create the database if it does not exist

-4. Run using `nx serve api`
+4. Run using `nx serve server-api`

-5. API will be available at http://localhost:3333
+5. API will be available at http://localhost:3333/api